mailman-2097/gohttpchecker/README.md

 # Deploy

-Build this as a openshift s2i project
+Build this as a openshift s2i project based on [examples](https://examples.openshift.pub/build/)

-# Instructions
+# Simple Instructions

 ```